There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 - the amount of bail.

-Sometimes an attorney can even take the party directly to court and get the arrest warrant cleared without the person having to spend time in jail.
+Sometimes an attorney can even take you directly to court and get the arrest warrant cleared without you having to spend time in jail.
+This way, you are spared the embarrassing scene of being arrested at home or at work.

-With regards to a bench warrant, it typically remains in effect until a person recalls it or quashes it.
-This is normally done when the person named in the warrant appears in court.
+With regards to a bench warrant, it typically remains in effect until the court recalls it or quashes it.
+This is normally done when you appear in court.

-A person can have his attorney appear in court on the person’s behalf, provided that:
+You can have your attorney appear in court on your behalf, provided that:

-- the party failed to appear for a court appearance, or
+- you failed to appear for a court appearance, or

-- the party failed to make a payment in connection with a misdemeanor offense.
+- you failed to make a payment in connection with a misdemeanor offense.

-Please note that if a person appears in court in an attempt to clear a warrant, the judge does have the option to place the party in custody.
+Please note that if you appear in court in an attempt to clear a warrant, the judge does have the option to place you in custody.
 Thus, a lawyer is important to help ensure that this does not happen.

 We serve clients throughout California, such as Los Angeles, San Bernardino, San Diego, Orange County, and more.
 Contact us at our telephone number or the contact form on this page.